‘Bring your own booze!’ Another party at 10 Downing Street during U.K. lockdown revealed.

 The existence of this second May garden party was mentioned in a blog post by Johnson’s former senior adviser Dominic Cummings, who has dismissed the prime minister as a broken supermarket cart that can’t steer a straight line.

 Cummings, once called “Johnson’s brain,” who was instrumental in winning the Brexit vote to leave the European Union, is not without sin.
 During the first lockdown, in March 2020, he flouted strict rules and damaged public trust in the government’s handling of the pandemic.
-He drove six hours north, to shelter at his family farm, after he and his wife were infected with the virus.
-Later, he drove to a nearby castle known for sightseeing — to test his eyesight, he claimed.
+He drove six hours north, to shelter at his family farm, after he and his wife were infected with the coronavirus.
+Later he drove to a nearby castle known for sightseeing — to test his eyesight, he claimed.

-All these doings have led critics to assert that there appears to be one rule for the people, and another for the elites.
+All these actions have led critics to assert that there appears to be one rule for the people, and another for the elites.

-On its broadcast on Monday, ITV News reminded viewers that on May 20, 2020, the same day as the BYOB invite, then Culture Secretary Oliver Dowden told the public at a press briefing: “You can meet one person outside of your household in an outdoor, public place provided that you stay two meters apart.”
+On its broadcast on Monday, ITV News reminded viewers that on May 20, 2020, the same day as the BYOB invite, Culture Secretary Oliver Dowden told the public at a press briefing: “You can meet one person outside of your household in an outdoor, public place provided that you stay two meters apart.”

 Also at the time, police were breaking up gatherings of young people meeting in parks.